 Where possible, stick to the KISS principle.
 If you choose something overly complicated, chances are it won’t get implemented and it will become one of those tasks that never makes it to the top of the list.

-As an extreme example, you might want to improve some sort of outsourcing process.
+For example, you might want to improve some sort of outsourcing process.
 The problem is that “improve outsourcing” is too vague and likely to be convoluted.
-So start with something smaller and very specific.
+So start with something smaller and tied to very specific metrics.
 For example, it could be “reduce time for website changes from 4 working hours to 2 hours”.
 So where possible, keep it simple to start with because it’s important to get a quick win nailed down first.
 Later you can expand.

 #2: Influence: Getting Buy-In

-One of the main reasons why process improvements don’t gain traction on is because the team doesn’t get involved early on enough in the project.
+One of the root causes of why business process improvements don’t gain traction early on is because the team doesn’t get involved soon enough in the project.

 In corporate environments, this is especially important but it can also be true in smaller organizations too.
 As humans, we have the natural tendency to stick to a routine or, we’ve simply been drilled with, “this is how we do things round here”.

-If you’re a business owner or leader of some sort of group, start a conversation with the whole team and emphasise the positive impact the changes will bring about such as fewer emails, better communication, less friction, fewer status meetings.
+If you’re a business owner or leader of some sort of group, start a conversation with the whole team and emphasise the positive impact your process improvement plan will bring about such as fewer emails, better communication, less friction, fewer status meetings.

-In short, the greater involvement you can get, the more likely the improvements will happen because once you get the buy-in, the actual implementation will be much easier.
+In short, the greater involvement you can get, from the more stakeholders, the more likely the improvements will happen because once you get the buy-in, the actual implementation will be much easier.

-As you can imagine, keeping things a simple as possible, will also increase the likelihood that your proposal will get implemented because the resistance will be lower.
+As you can imagine, keeping things a simple as possible, will also increase the likelihood that your process improvement plan will get implemented because the resistance will be lower.

-The main participants in the process will be your key users and you’ll need to collaborate with them extensively throughout the project.
+The main participants in the process will be your key users and you’ll need to collaborate with them extensively throughout the project management process.

 #3: Design your process: Swimlane Diagrams